 Powerball Annuity Growth

-Powerball structures a winner's annuity so that each annual payment will be 4 percent larger than the previous payment.
+Powerball structures a winner's annuity so that each annual payment will be five percent larger than the previous payment.
 The lottery says it does this to help winners "keep up with inflation," although it works out to Powerball's benefit, as you'll see.

-The reason the lump sum is smaller lies in how Powerball funds its prizes.
-When a jackpot winner picks the annuity option, Powerball invests a certain amount of money in interest-paying U.S. government securities; over 29 years, that investment generates enough money to pay the entire jackpot.
-If a winner chooses the lump sum, Powerball doesn't make an investment -- it just gives the winner the money it would have invested.
+The reason the cash option for Powerball is smaller lies in how Powerball funds its prizes.
+When a jackpot winner picks the annuity option, Powerball invests a certain amount of money in interest-paying U.S. government securities.
+Over the 29-year payment period, that investment generates enough money to pay the entire jackpot.
+However, if a winner chooses the lump sum, Powerball doesn't make an investment – it just gives the winner the money it would have invested.

-The cash value of a Powerball jackpot is the "present value" of the annuity -- it's the amount you would have to invest today to produce cash flows equal to the annuity payments.
+The cash value of a Powerball jackpot is the "present value" of the annuity – it's the amount you would have to invest today to produce cash flows equal to the annuity payments.
 The exact amount of the cash value, then, depends on the interest rates paid on government securities.
 The higher the rate, the lower the cash value will be.

 Which option is the "smarter" one from a purely financial standpoint really boils down to whether winners believe they can earn a higher return on money than Powerball would when it invests in government securities?

 Cam Merritt is a writer and editor specializing in business, personal finance and home design.
 He has contributed to USA Today, The Des Moines Register and Better Homes and Gardens"publications.
 Merritt has a journalism degree from Drake University and is pursuing an MBA from the University of Iowa.